-If you have questions contact Dr. Dorothy Garrison-Wade.
+If you have questions contact Dorothy Garrison-Wade, Associate Dean for Faculty Affairs.

 Annual Merit Review

 The annual merit review is based on accomplishment in teaching, research and service.
 The Merit Review Committee conducts the annual merit review for all faculty members.
 The annual merit review process captures a faculty's teaching, research, and service activities across the previous calendar year.
 The faculty member prepares an electronic merit review dossier, consisting of the FRPA form, Annual Merit Summary Form (Research, Teaching, and Service), Faculty Professional Plan, and CV.